What is not to love about arugula?

 Managing Pests and Disease

-The following are the most common pests that you’ll likely encounter in your arugula patch:
+The following are the most common pests that you’ll likely encounter:

 There are a few ways to control flea beetle populations, such as using floating row covers, companion planting with marigolds, or by sprinkling naturally occurring diatomaceous earth.